-There are 520 community hospitals in the UK according to the CHA sources (as of August 2016).
-According to CHA records there are 362 in England, 101 in Scotland, 44 in Wales and 13 in Northern Ireland.
-The location of these community hospitals is shown on the page"mapping community hospitals."
+There are over 500 community hospitals in the UK according to the CHA sources: 346 in England, 101 in Scotland, 44 in Wales and 13 in Northern Ireland.
+The location of these community hospitals is shown on the page "mapping community hospitals."

 The CHA database includes hospitals and facilities that have the following characteristics:

 Facilities not included in our definition of community hospitals include: hospices, mental health units, specialist units and acute secondary or tertiary care hospitals.

 The categories that the CHA has developed for the Department of Health have been adopted and updated.

 A local hospital, unit or centre community based, providing an appropriate range and format of accessible health care facilities and resources for the defined community.
 These will include inpatient beds and may include outpatients, diagnostics, surgery, day care, nurse led, maternity, primary care and outreach services for patients provided by multidisciplinary teams.